Understanding Tongue Tie and Breastfeeding

 -

-Baby has a shallow latch or keeps popping off the breast
+Baby has a shallow latch or always falls asleep before they're full

 -